 AGRICA Climate Project: Ethiopia

-HFFA Research is subcontracted by the Potsdam Institute for Climate Impact Research (PIK) to participate in the AGRICA project.
-As indicated by the project’s name – combining the words “agriculture” and “Africa” – the aim of the AGRICA Climate Project is to analyse climate change impacts and adaptation options for the agricultural sector in Sub-Saharan Africa.
-While a report for Ghana has recently been produced by PIK researchers, the focus will now be on the East African country of Ethiopia.
+HFFA Research was subcontracted by the Potsdam Institute for Climate Impact Research (PIK) to participate in the AGRICA project.
+As indicated by the project’s name – combining the words “agriculture” and “Africa” – the aim of the AGRICA Climate Project was to analyse climate change impacts and adaptation options for the agricultural sector in Sub-Saharan Africa.
+Following a report on Ghana, the focus was now on the East African country of Ethiopia.

-The project’s goal is to create a baseline of projected climate change risks and impacts on the agricultural sector of Ethiopia.
-Furthermore, the costs and benefits as well as the feasibility of certain adaptation options will be assessed.
-This will facilitate government and other stakeholders to effectively develop investment strategies for climate change adaptation and to optimize the allocation of resources.
+The project’s goal was to create a baseline of projected climate change risks and impacts on the agricultural sector of Ethiopia.
+Furthermore, the costs and benefits as well as the feasibility of certain adaptation options was assessed.
+This facilitated government and other stakeholders to effectively develop investment strategies for climate change adaptation and to optimize the allocation of resources.
 A better understanding of the specific costs and benefits of their adaptation options can help countries gain access to international climate finance as well as public and private investments – which are crucial for the successful implementation of adaptation measures, and for pursuing a climate resilient transformation of the agricultural sector.

 For more detailed information on this project, please have a look at the PIK project-website or contact us directly.